fiu-cloud/distribute-compute/README.md

 # Description
 This docker image is a self contained example of privacy preserving distributed linear regression (gradient descent).

+# Architecture
+Essentially this is a very simple system that executes deterministic privacy-preserving non-concurrent (but distributed) algorithms among 2+ parties :).
+It should be easy to understand and convey to partner organisations.

+Our term 'distributed' means that each party holds different data which they do not want to expose to other parties, but apply an algorithm on it.

+Uses a central file store (AWS S3) to orchestrate the containers (run the algorithm) and transfer data among parties.
+Assumption is that at any time only 1 container will be doing work (analogous to the game pass the parcel).
+While a container is doing work all other containers are blocked on am I/O read poll to S3.
+As this is not a concurrent system; race conditions, dead-lock, live-lock etc... do not apply

+A more complex system would be required if there are any of the following are requirements
+ * Non deterministic algorithm (DAG data-flows)
+ * Parallel processing among 2+ containers (2 or more parcels in 'pass the parcel') .
+If you need this use a high level messaging system such as akka
+ * Data doesnt't fit in memory (~ 1M encrypted single column rows requires 10GB or ram.
+If you need this, re-write this system in Spark or some type of MPP system (eg. GP)

 # Scenario
 There are 3 parties. y, x1, x2.
 Party y contains the labels and party x1 and x2 each contain a predictor.
 Using gradient descent we are calculating ```y = 3*x1 - 0.5*x2```.
 We generate random synthetic data (with random noise).
 Please refer to ```test/test_local_linear_regression.py``` to see a simple local example of this.
 The actual distributed code (using paillier homomorphic encryption) is in the folder ```compute```.
 To change experiment parameters please change them in ```distributed_linear_regression_3_parties.py```.
 S3 and greenplum configuration should be set when you run the docker image (please see below).

+# Data Flow
+The data flow is linear.
+Each operation reads from an S3 'folder' and writes to **another** S3 folder.
+Only **1** party can subscribe to an S3 folder which will be produces by another party (ie. 1:1 messaging).
+If you break this paradigm the system will return unexpected results as its not designed to be concurrent or run non-deterministic algorithms.

+A use case is gradient decent which can be defined as :

 ## Remove scenario (all containers)
 ```